ccs-amsterdam/CCS_annotator/MANUAL.md

 ![Annotate Mode](media/deployPage.png)

 Note that in this case, you need to have a running AmCAT server.
-Visit [a link](https://github.com/ccs-amsterdam/amcat4) for more details.
+Visit [AmCAT 4.0 GitHub Repo](https://github.com/ccs-amsterdam/amcat4) for more details.
 To login to AmCAT, use the AmCAT tab on the top of the page.
 After a successfull login, you are returned to the deploy page, where you can give a name to your coding job, and upload it to AmCAT.
 After this, you can see the link of the coding job, as well as a QR-code which can be distributed to the coders.

 ![Annotate Mode](media/amcatDeploy.png)

-### CCS Annotator
+## CCS Annotator

 The CCS Annotator functions as a webpage where the coding itself takes place.
 Coders can either follow alink to a coding job, or upload a coding job from a file.
 After entering the URL on your (coder's) browser, the page prompts you to input a user name.
 This user name is stored with the coders annotations in order to track the job by each coder.
 After this step, the coder can choose either the _fullscreen_ or the _windowed_ mode, the latter of which is useful for coders who use their smart phone for coding.

-### Advanced Usage
+## Advanced Usage

-## Access Control
+### Access Control